 - Disable Port Scan and DoS Protection.
 DoS protection protects your LAN against denial of service attacks such as Syn flood, Smurf Attack, Ping of Death, and many others.
 Select this check box only in special circumstances. - Default DMZ Server.
 This feature is sometimes helpful when you are playing online games or videoconferencing, but it makes the firewall security less effective.
-See Set Up a Default DMZ Server on page 56. - Respond to Ping on Internet Port.
+See Set Up a Default DMZ Server on page 50. - Respond to Ping on Internet Port.
 This feature allows your router to be discovered.
 Use this feature only as a diagnostic tool or for a specific reason. - Disable IGMP Proxying.
 IGMP proxying allows a computer on the local area network (LAN) to receive the multicast traffic it is interested in from the Internet.
-If you do not need this feature, you can select this check box to disable it.

-- MTU Size (in bytes).
+If you do not need this feature, you can select this check box to disable it. - MTU Size (in bytes).
 The normal MTU (maximum transmit unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
 Change the MTU only if you are sure that it is necessary for your ISP connection.
-See Change the MTU Size on page 39. - NAT Filtering.
+See Change the MTU Size on page 36. - NAT Filtering.
 Network Address Translation (NAT) determines how the router processes inbound traffic.
 Secured NAT protects computers on the LAN from attacks from the Internet but might prevent some Internet games, point-to-point applications, or multimedia applications from working.
-Open NAT provides a much less secured firewall but allows almost all Internet applications to work. - 5.
+Open NAT provides a much less secured firewall but allows almost all Internet applications to work. - Disable SIP ALG.
+Some voice and video communication applications do not work well with the SIP ALG.
+Disabling the SIP ALG might help your voice and video applications to create and accept a call through the router. - 5.
 Click the Apply button.